 - a.
-First-year Early Career/Career Change, MBA/JD, BA/MBA, Accelerated, exchange and non-degree students will be registered by the Atkinson School Recorder for their first semester courses. - b.
-Pre-registration for currently enrolled students for spring semester occurs during November.
-Pre-registration for returning students for fall semester occurs in April.
-Pre-registration for a course reserves a place in the class and helps the Atkinson School order an adequate supply of textbooks.
-All students will pre-register online via SAGE. - c.
+First-year Early Career/Career Change, MBA/JD, BA/MBA, MBA/MSDS, exchange and non-degree students will be registered by the Atkinson School Recorder for their first semester courses. - b.
+Registration for currently enrolled students for spring semester occurs during November.
+Registration for returning students for fall semester occurs in April.
+Registration for a course reserves a place in the class and helps the Atkinson School order an adequate supply of textbooks.
+All students will register online via SAGE. - c.
 Waitlists are established when a course has reached its enrollment capacity.
 Students on the waitlist will be moved from the waitlist to enrollment in the course based on the date and time at which the student was added to the waitlist. - d.
 First-year students are automatically registered for 15 credits for fall semester of their first year of study.
-First-year students may pre-register for a maximum of 16 credits via the online registration system for spring semester of the first year. - e.
+First-year students may pre-register for a maximum of 19 credits via the online registration system for spring semester of the first year. - e.
 Second-year students may pre-register for a maximum of 19 credits via the online registration system for fall semester of the second year of study and may pre-register for a maximum of 19 credits via the online registration system for spring semester of the second year of study. - f.
-Students needing to pre-register for more than 18 GSM credits must speak with Karen Arthur for assistance adding the additional credits. - g.
-EC/CC, MBA/JD, BA/MBA, accelerated, exchange and non-degree students may not register for certain GSMPR courses in the MBA for Professionals program without prior approval. - h.
-Although changes in registration may be made during the first week of a semester, students are encouraged to carefully consider their pre-registration choices. - i.
+EC/CC, MBA/JD, BA/MBA, MBA/MSDS, exchange and non-degree students may not register for certain GSMPR courses in the MBA for Professionals program without prior approval. - g.
+Although changes in registration may be made during the first week of a semester, students are encouraged to carefully consider their pre-registration choices. - h.
 A student is considered officially registered only after fees have been paid or arrangements have been made with the Business Office.